 Where to stay in Hong Kong

-A great hotel to stay in Hong Kong is the Standford Hotel in Kowloon.
+A great hotel to stay in Hong Kong, if you want some convenience but not spending a lot of money, is the Stanford Hotel in Kowloon.
 The Stanford Hotel ( 3 star ) is only a stone trow away from the MTR (see website here) and a few really nice market and shopping area`s.
 The people are really friendly and the rooms are clean and comfy.
 They even offer a scheduled free airport shuttle service!
 For more info about the Standford Hotel and things to do in the surrounded area click here

 What to do in Hong Kong